Case Study: Verified Vampire Proofs in the LambdaPi-calculus Modulo: general schema

 \section{\avatar general schema}

-Here a general schema is given how to translate \avatar inferences into $\lambda\Pi$-modulo proof.
+Here a general schema is given how to translate \avatar inferences into $\lambda\Pi$-modulo proofs.
 Where applicable we use the example from~Section~\ref{sec:avatar} to illustrate the notation.
 Let $ L_1 \lor L_2 \lor \ldots \lor L_n $ be the clause that \avatar splits, and

 its \dedukti translation.